Scottsdale Prenuptial and Postnuptial Agreement Lawyers

-To make their wishes clear, many people have a Phoenix premarital agreement lawyer drafts wills, trusts, and other estate planning documents contemporaneously with the prenup.
+To make their wishes clear, many people have a Scottsdale premarital agreement lawyer drafts wills, trusts, and other estate planning documents contemporaneously with the prenup.

 Child custody and child support matters are about the only off-limits items.
 In Maricopa County, these decisions must be in the best interests of the children, as opposed to the best interests of the parents.

 In general, no contract is completely ironclad.
 So, there are some ways to escape an unfavorable premarital agreement.
 However, as mentioned, the UMPAA greatly streamlined this process.
 So, there are basically two ways to undo a valid prenuptial pact:

 - Involuntary: Pressure to sign, even a “sign or else” ultimatum, usually does not render these agreements involuntary.
 Pressure to sign is inevitable.
 So, unless the pressure was so extreme it bordered on physical coercion, withheld information is the best way to overturn a premarital agreement on these grounds.
 The challenging spouse must prove the other spouse did not come clean, the withheld information was material to the agreement, and the disputed data was not available elsewhere.